francesco-losciale/java-date-example/README.md

 ### Best practices

+* When you need to generate a date with `now` and `OffsetDateTime`, please use `OffsetDateTime.now(UTC)` which will generate the date in UTC format without +01:00 offset DST.
+If you use `OffsetDateTime.now()` you could mess things up when manipulating values.

 * When sending datetime values over network or saving them in database tables, be sure to save the values in UTC format which can always be converted back to a local datetime of a specific timezone.